bimnett/explore-trappist-1/README.md

 **Trappist Explorers** is an educational website designed to ignite children's curiosity about exoplanets, especially those in the TRAPPIST-1 system.
 The site provides engaging, age-appropriate content to make the complex topic of exoplanets accessible and exciting for young learners.

+Note: This project was created as part of the NASA Space Apps Challenge 2024, specifically for the challenge titled Chronicles of Exoplanet Exploration.

+## Purpose and Scope

+The purpose of Trappist Explorers is to introduce children to the fascinating world of exoplanets in a fun, accessible way.
+By focusing on the TRAPPIST-1 system, the project aims to simplify complex astronomical concepts and foster creativity through interactive features like painting and personalized exoplanet systems.

+## Intended Use Cases:

+Educational tool for learning about exoplanets Creative outlet combining storytelling and painting Platform for personalized space exploration experiences

+## Target Audience

+Children (Ages 6+): Young learners interested in space exploration.
+Space Enthusiasts: Anyone curious about the TRAPPIST-1 system.

 ## Key Features

 ### Home Page